-317.5 MINNESOTA CRIME ALERT NETWORK
+317.5 MINNESOTA CRIME ALERT NETWORK (MCAN)

 MCAN is a statewide communications network that enables law enforcement agencies to quickly alert the public (Minn.
 Stat. § 299A.61).
-In cases where the AMBER Alert criteria are not met, MCAN can be activated to notify the public and request information on the case.
-Law enforcement agencies, businesses, schools and community members participate in the network.
+In cases where the AMBER Alert criteria are not met, the supervisor shall issue a missing person alert through MCAN to notify the public and request information on the case (Minn.
+Stat. § 299C.53).
+Law enforcement agencies, businesses, schools, and community members participate in the network.